dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/python/dbapi.md

 ## Querying

-SQL queries can be sent to DuckDB using the `execute()` method of connections.
+SQL queries can be sent to DataMiner using the `execute()` method of connections.
 Once a query has been executed, results can be retrieved using the `fetchone` and `fetchall` methods on the connection. `fetchall` will retrieve all results and complete the transaction. `fetchone` will retrieve a single row of results each time that it is invoked until no more results are available.
 The transaction will only close once `fetchone` is called and there are no more results remaining (the return value will be `None`).
 As an example, in the case of a query only returning a single row, `fetchone` should be called once to retrieve the results and a second time to close the transaction.
 Below are some short examples:

 ```python
 # create a table